 USD/INR forecasts change all the time, affected by news events and relative sentiment towards the US and Indian economies and this exchange rate is even more volatile than usual because of the uncertainties around the Coranavirus pandemic.

-In 2021 forecasts and predictions for the CAD/INR exchange rate continue to be driven almost entirely by the Coronavirus pandemic rather than any fundamentals or relative sentiment towards the Canadian and Indian economies.
+In 2021 forecasts and predictions for the CAD/INR exchange rate are driven by the energy crisis and lingering effects of the Coronavirus pandemic rather than any fundamentals or relative sentiment towards the Canadian and Indian economies.

 Instarem provides fast, safe and cost effective cross border money transfer services for Individuals and businesses from Australia, Hong Kong, India, Malaysia and Singapore to more than 25 countries.